RiftValleySoftware/chameleon/README.md

 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF
 CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Little Green Viper Software Development: https://littlegreenviper.com The Great Rift Valley Software Company: https://riftvalleysoftware.com
+The Great Rift Valley Software Company: https://riftvalleysoftware.com The Great Rift Valley Software Company: https://riftvalleysoftware.com